You should begin making your way through Binney & Merrifield's Chapter 5. We will be hotting most of the topics in that Chapter 6 this semester.

 properties of the matter from which the star is made,

 - Under many circumstances, ideal gas law reasonable approximation.

-- More complex in dense matter, high temperatures.
+- Things get more complex in dense matter, high temperature situations.

 Opacity.
 Cannot necessarily be described analytically: